-On September 5, 2017, the Commissioner of Revenue and the Attorney General certified that the Commonwealth had received \$25.6 million in settlement and judgment payments (all of which were non-tax-related) during the first two months of fiscal 2018.
-The next certification, which will be issued in early November, will reflect settlements received through October 31, 2017.
+On March 2, 2018, the Commissioner of Revenue and the Attorney General certified that the Commonwealth had received \$36.6 million in one-time settlement and judgment payments exceeding \$10 million (\$25.6 million of which were non-tax-related and \$11.0 million tax-related) during the first eight months of fiscal 2018.
+The next certification, which will be issued in early May, will reflect such one-time settlement and judgment payments received through April 30, 2018.
 The Executive Office for Administration and Finance estimates that the settlement and judgment payments will be below the fiscal 2018 threshold described above.

 Gaming.
-On November 22, 2011 the Governor approved legislation that authorized the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth.
-The legislation established an appointed, independent state gaming commission to oversee the implementation of the law and the regulation of the resultant gaming facilities.
-Licensing fees collected by the commission are to be applied to a variety of one-time state and local purposes, and gaming revenues received by the Commonwealth are to be applied to a variety of ongoing expenses, including local aid and education, with stipulated percentages also to be deposited in the Stabilization Fund and applied to debt reduction.
-The legislation stipulates that initial licensing fees, which are set by the gaming commission, must be at least \$85 million per casino (a "Category 1" license) and \$25 million for the slot facility (a "Category 2" license).
-According to the Massachusetts Gaming Commission, aggregate state tax revenues from gaming licenses are expected to total approximately \$300 million per year once the facilities are operational.
+On November 22, 2011, the Governor approved legislation that authorized the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth.
+The legislation established an appointed, independent state Gaming Commission to oversee the implementation of the law and the regulation of the resultant gaming facilities.
+The legislation also provided that licensing fees collected by the Gaming Commission are to be applied to a variety of one-time state and local purposes, and gaming revenues received by the Commonwealth are to be applied to various funds created by the legislation.
+The legislation stipulates that initial licensing fees, which are set by the Gaming Commission, must be at least \$85 million per casino (a "Category 1" license) and \$25 million for the slot facility (a "Category 2" license).
+According to the Gaming Commission, aggregate state tax revenues from gaming licenses are expected to total approximately \$300 million per year once the facilities are operational.

-The Massachusetts Gaming Commission entered into agreements with the Category 1 licensees in two of the three regions, pursuant to which the licensees each received a license effective on November 7, 2014.
+The Gaming Commission entered into agreements with the Category 1 licensees in two of the three regions, pursuant to which the licensees each received a license effective on November 7, 2014.
 The \$85 million license fees were paid by each licensee in November, 2014.
-The facility in Springfield is expected to be operational in 2018; the facility in Everett is expected to be operational in 2019.
+The facility in Springfield (Region B) is expected to be operational in calendar 2018; the facility in Everett (Region A) is expected to be operational in calendar 2019.